 There are a couple of questions I want you to consider.

 First, has there been a time when you have deliberately made a choice to turn over your life to God?
-Have you repented, turned away from the selfish life you have been living and trusted Christ to save you and give you a new life?
+Have you repented, turned away from the selfish life you have been living, and trusted Christ to save you and give you a new life?
 If not, please surrender yourself to the Lord now; you don’t know how long you have left to decide your eternal destiny.

 Second, if you are a believer, is there some issue in your life that has a hold on you that you need to surrender to the Lord?
-Our time is limited and we need live every day in obedience to the Lord.
+Our time is limited and we need to live every day in obedience to the Lord.
 He gave his life for us and deserves nothing less than our complete devotion.